quickwit-oss/quickwit/quickwit/quickwit-serve/README.md

 The APIs are usually accessible both via gRPC and REST.
 This is done consistently using the following pattern.

-A service async trait mimicks the tonic service api, but without the `tonic` wrapping of the request and with a rich and specific error type instead of tonic::Status.
+A service async trait mimics the tonic service api, but without the `tonic` wrapping of the request and with a rich and specific error type instead of tonic::Status.
 The argument and the response on the other hand are typically using protobuf object directly whenever sensible.